 Samuel Anoints Saul

-1 Then Samuel took the vial of oil, and poured it on his head, and kissed him, and said, “Has the Lord not anointed you to be prince over his inheritance?
+1 Then Samuel took the vial of oil, and poured it on Saul’s head, and kissed him, and said, “Has the Lord not anointed you to be ruler over his inheritance?
 2 When you have departed from me today, then you will find two men by Rachel’s tomb, on the border of Benjamin at Zelzah.
-They will tell you, ‘The donkeys which you went to look for have been found; and your father has stopped caring about the donkeys, and is anxious for you, saying, “What shall I do about my son?” ’
+They will tell you, ‘The donkeys which you went to look for have been found, and your father has stopped caring about the donkeys, and is anxious for you, saying, “What shall I do about my son?” ’

 5 “After that you will come to Gibeah-elohim, the hill of God, where the garrison of the Philistines is; and it will happen, when you have come there to the city, that you will meet a band of prophets coming down from the high place with a lute, a tambourine, a pipe, and a harp before them; and they will be prophesying.
-6 Then the Spirit of the Lord will come mightily on you, and you will prophesy with them, and will be turned into another man.
-7 Let it be, when these signs have come to you, that you do what is appropriate for the occasion; for God is with you.
+6 Then the Spirit of the Lord will come mightily on you, and you will prophesy with them, and will be transformed into a different man.
+7 When these signs have come to you, do whatever your hand finds to do, for God is with you.

 8 “Go down ahead of me to Gilgal; and I will come down to you, to offer burnt offerings and sacrifices of peace offerings.
 Wait seven days, until I come to you and show you what you are to do.”